mdn/content/files/en-us/web/api/htmlmediaelement/encrypted_event/index.md

 - {{domxref("MediaEncryptedEvent.initDataType")}} {{ReadOnlyInline}}
   - : Returns a case-sensitive string with the _type_ of the format of the initialization data found.
 - {{domxref("MediaEncryptedEvent.initData")}} {{ReadOnlyInline}}
   - : Returns an {{jsxref("ArrayBuffer")}} containing the initialization data found.
-If there is no initialisation data associated with the format, it returns `null`.
+If there is no initialization data associated with the format, it returns `null`.

 ## Specifications